 I can simply write an entire series of books on why one should stop buying fast fashion — it’s the second largest contributor to the ecosystem.
 For now, I highly recommend people to make conscious decisions and buy slow fashion — it’s quality over quantity.
 Stop cluttering your home with unwanted items, and buy things that are meant to last you for a long time.

-Rent a piece of Jo Kilda for yourself with our collection from the Infinite Wardrobe, with plans starting from $59 a month.
+Rent a piece of Jo Kilda for yourself with our collection from the Infinite Wardrobe, with plans starting from $79 a month.
+Jo Kilda collection is currently only available for our Singapore subscribers.